jdillick/fluid-typography/README.md

-# VW Starter Kit
+# Fluid Typography

-The VW Starter Kit quickly sets you up to create dynamically-resizing, responsive websites (using the vw, or viewport width, CSS unit).
+This Fluid Typography starter kit quickly sets you up to create dynamically-resizing, responsive websites (using the vw, or viewport width, CSS unit).

 ## Getting Started